 - 4.8.
 Cayzer Trust is an investment holding company controlled by the Cayzer family.
-As at 31 March 2017, being the date to which Cayzer Trust's latest audited accounts have been prepared, Cayzer Trust had net assets of £292.8m, which comprised fixed assets (inclusive of long term investments recorded at historic cost) of £277.6m and net current assets of £15.4m.
-The fair value of the long term investments was approximately £585.6m, of which approximately £533.6m was attributable to Cayzer Trust's holding of Ordinary Shares.
-A copy of the audited accounts of Cayzer Trust as at 31 March 2017 is available for inspection as noted in Part III of this document. - 4.9.
+As at 31 March 2019, being the date to which Cayzer Trust's latest audited accounts have been prepared, Cayzer Trust had net assets of £294.9m, which comprised fixed assets (inclusive of long-term investments recorded at £283.4m) of £285.9m and net current assets after provisions of £9m.
+Long-term investments were recorded at fair value, with the exception of £228.4m of investments in associates recorded at cost of which £227.6m was attributable to Cayzer Trust's holding of Ordinary Shares.
+The fair value of these Ordinary Shares, based on the closing market share price on 31 March 2019, was £580.2m.
+A copy of the audited accounts of Cayzer Trust as at 31 March 2019 is available for inspection as noted in Part IV of this document. - 4.9.
 As at the Latest Practicable Date, Cayzer Trust's issued share capital comprised 126,301,085 ordinary 1p shares.
 Each ordinary share carries one vote.